Preparation

 HP Potions

 Potions are great to have in deep dungeons as an extra heal.
 The best potion to use depends on your max HP, so will mainly be based on your level, job, and food.
-In the early floors of PotD, the type of potion that’s dropping from the floor you’re on is likely sufficient.
-By the time you hit 60, you’ll want to use either Max or Super Potions, depending on your job.
+In the early floors of PotD, the type of potion that drops from bronze chests on your current floor is likely sufficient.
+By the time you hit level 60, you’ll want to use either Max or Super Potions, depending on your job.
 Note that Super Potions do not drop in PotD even though they are best for some jobs in the later floors.
 You will get tons of Super Potions from HoH.

 Food